cordoor/ManagerPlus.SqlServer/README.md

 # ManagerPlus.SqlServer
-Repository that builds a SQL Server docker image
+Repository that builds a SQL Server docker image that contains SqlPackage.